 Whatever your opinion on the practicality, we can all agree, this is no dainty parasol.

 Dissatisfied with mass-production wood or metal umbrella handles, Tobiah Adam wanted to carve something a bit more suited to his specific grip (and easy to hold tight during even the worst wind and rain storm), using a stock aluminum-and-black body above.

 Cut from rich dark Rosewood, the knuckle-duster design was made to fit with a conventional umbrella stem – no sense in reinventing the portion that was already well-built (not to mention: difficult to engineer).

-Perhaps the weapons association would, in fact, be deflated by this kind of mundane use.
-Brass knucks remain banned in many countries as well as some states in the US, though works like this bypass the law if they are convincingly non-aggressive (such as ‘toy’ belt buckles).
+Perhaps the weaponry association would, in fact, be deflated by this kind of mundane use.
+Brass knuckles remain banned in many countries as well as some states in the US, though works like this bypass the law if they are convincingly non-aggressive (such as ‘toy’ belt buckles).

 “It’s rainy season again. and that means time for an umbrella.
 I was unhappy with the choices available so I decided I would customize my own with rosewood knuckles for a handle.
 The umbrella is a prototype.
 The final version will also have a leather strap for easy over the shoulder carrying.
 For those lucky days when the sun comes out to play.”